timescale/docs/cloud/account-management.md

 1. [Log in to your Timescale Cloud account][cloud-login] and navigate to the `Billing` details section.
 1. Click `Add email`.
-1. Type the email address that you want Timescale Cloud bills sent to, and click `Add`.
+1. Type the email address that you want Timescale Cloud invoices sent to, and click `Add`.
 A confirmation email is sent to the email address you entered.
 1. Follow the instructions in the confirmation email to confirm the email address.
 Another email is sent to notify that the new email address is saved.

 </procedure>